 Gamers often view their keyboard as the least important piece of the setup—big mistake.
 A good ergonomic keyboard is essential to endure long gaming sessions, improve performance and avoid injuries.

-There are more than 2.8 billion gamers in the world.
+According to GameFid, there are 3.24 billion gamers in the world as of April 2022.
 That's quite a number, right?
-If only 1% of them got injured due to gaming, we'd be talking about 28 million people; that's more than the population of Australia.
+If only 1% of them got injured due to gaming, we'd be talking about 32 million people; that's more than the population of Australia.

 Indeed, all those gamers are not PC gamers (the number includes console and tablet), but that's a lot of people anyways.

 You also have to consider that gaming is the biggest entertainment industry in the world.
-In 2020 it produced 175 billion USD.
+The global gaming industry is worth $220.79 billion in 2022.
 It's bigger than the film (81B) and music (23B) industries combined.

 Gaming keyboards have barely changed in 30 years